Toyota will use the 2021 C-HR GR Sport to launch the GR Sport sub-brand in Australia, and we now know for how much.

 Power comes from the range-topping C-HR Koba’s 1.8-litre naturally-aspirated hybrid four-cylinder engine, supplying a combined 90kW to the front wheels via a continuously variable transmission; pay no mind to the manual transmission depicted in photos.

 Despite the standard powertrain, Toyota insists the new C-HR GR Sport isn’t all about looks.
-The uprated suspension is said to deliver a more enjoyable dynamic driving experience, which will likely come in the form of a stiffer ride and lower ride height.
+The uprated suspension is said to deliver a more enjoyable dynamic driving experience, it drops the ride height by 15mm on retuned springs.

-Interior kit is set to mirror that of the most affordable C-HR GXL, meaning the inclusion of 8.0-inch infotainment with Apple CarPlay/Android Auto capability, wireless smartphone charging, dual-zone climate control and radar cruise control.
+The interior kit mirrors that of the most affordable C-HR GXL, meaning the inclusion of 8.0-inch infotainment with Apple CarPlay/Android Auto capability, wireless smartphone charging, dual-zone climate control.